KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 Note that, whenever the "Main Server" is referenced, it is referring to the server that is used to notarize Komodo and Smart Chains to Bitcoin.
 Whenever "3rd Party server" is referenced, it is referring to the server that is used to notarize any 3rd party coin to Komodo.

 ::: tip Note
-Check out https://github.com/webworker01/nntools#setup for webworker01's simple hands off setup for your notary nodes.
+Check out [Webworker01's nnTools](https://github.com/webworker01/nntools#setup) for a simple hands off setup for your notary nodes.
 :::